 05 March 2020

 It is of course welcome that after a four-year freeze, most working-age benefits are now to be uprated in line with inflation through this uprating order.
 However, this step does nothing to reverse any of the cuts to benefits in recent years: it will only keep benefits at the same real-terms value they have this year, and ‘lock in’ the current shortfall.
 It does nothing to compensate for the losses caused to families by years of failure to uprate benefits adequately while prices for food, bills and clothing have continued to rise.
 If we are to restore families’ living standards and start addressing rising poverty, benefits will need to rise by more than inflation to compensate for what has been lost.

-MSP briefing submitted for stage one debate on the 2019/ 20 budget.
+Our briefing to MSPs prior to the stage one debate on the Scottish Government's 2020-21 budget.

 The tax system does not raise enough money.
 But if the tax system is to support an effective social security system, reforms must go further than raising more money.
 The tax system should support the three principles that CPAG has recommended for an effective social security system.